“For I know that my Redeemer lives, and at the last he will stand upon the earth.”

 Georg Handel was a barber-surgeon in northern Germany in the 17th century.
 Barber-surgeons were physicians in medieval Europe who only performed surgery, often treating wounds from war injuries.
 Eventually, surgery and barbery became separate occupations.

-Modern choirs perform Messiah at Christmas, but Handel wrote it to be performed at Easter.
+Modern choirs perform Messiah at Christmas, but Handel wrote it for Easter.
 The lyrics of the songs in Messiah explore the HEART of the Bible with passages that tell the story of God sending Jesus to earth to redeem His people.

 Find Handel’s Messiah on iTunes.